 Why I decided to create a “Knife Marketing” email list

 I’m involved in the knife community.

-But I travel nearly full-time (occupational hazard), so it’s hard for me to practice actual knifemaking.
-Instead of sidelining my interest, I combined it with my (more portable) passion: Digital marketing.
+But I travel nearly full-time, so it’s hard for me to practice actual knifemaking.
+Instead of sidelining my interest, I combined it with my (more portable) passion: Online marketing.

 This way I feed my appetite for knifemaking.
 And help those people who care enough for their knife business to invest time, effort, or money into its success.

 My insights are for email subscribers only.
 Why?